Believe it or not, fish oil has a powerful effect on the hormones in your body that directly regulate how you store and burn fat.

-We are going to discuss these hormonal changes in detail below, but as a primer fish oil has direct action on THREE of the most important hormones that lead to weight gain:
+We are going to discuss these hormonal changes in detail below, but as a primer fish oil has a direct action on THREE of the most important hormones that lead to weight gain:

 Fish oil also has beneficial effects that extend into the inflammatory cascade.

-And believe it or not, but we are only touching the surface of the many benefits of fish oil as it relates to fish oil.
+And believe it or not, we are only touching the surface of the many benefits of fish oil as it relates to fish oil.

 So let’s get into the specifics of how fish oil can help burn fat in your body.